AudreyGermain/Game-Recommendation-System/README.md

 - Perhaps not quite as appropriate this time as all the new predictions create a dense distribution.

-*Old:*

-Perhaps not quite as appropriate this time as all the new predictions create a dense distribution.
-However the 2-4 distributions look like they fit fairly well.
-The 5 on the other hand is rather flat and only picks up the very end of the tail.

 ##### Output <a name="c_6"></a>
 At last, we use a percentile approach to generate the top 20 game recommendations for each user listed in the test dataset.